 We are an executive non-departmental public body.
 We were established under the Water Industry (Scotland) Act 2002, as amended by the Water Services etc. (Scotland) Act 2005.

 The role of the board is to provide leadership, direction, support and guidance.
-The board ensures that we deliver and are committed to delivering our functions effectively and efficiently and in accordance with the aims, policies and priorities of the Scottish Ministers.
+The board ensures that we deliver our functions effectively, efficiently and in accordance with the aims, policies and priorities of the Scottish Ministers.

 We adhere to the code of practice for ministerial public appointments in Scotland.
 Our board usually consists of not fewer than three, nor more than five ordinary members appointed by the Scottish Ministers.
 This number includes the Chair and the Chief Executive.

 Our board is chaired by Professor Donald MacRae.
 There are three non-executive members (Ann Allen, Jo Armstrong and Robin McGill).
 Alan Sutherland, our Chief Executive, is also a member of the Board.

 WICS Audit and Risk Committee

-Our Audit and Risk Committee (ARC) provides assurance to the Board on risk, finances and governance.
+Our Audit and Risk Committee (ARC) provides assurance to the Board on risk, finance and governance.
 It does so through a process of audit and constructive challenge.

 The ARC is chaired by a Member of the Board and the Chairman of the ARC is appointed by our Board.
 The Chair of the ARC appoints the members of the Committee.